The Reading Project

 Hindi Reading Fluency

 We have found that many of our members can read words, but do so very slowly.
-We’ve developed ways to help build reading fluency.
-Several of the practices we used could be easily adapted for use in schools, even ones with poor teacher:student ratios.
-They are easy to implement for teachers, research-proven, and all it requires is time, books and commitment.
+We’ve developed ways to help build reading fluency, which depart from the conventional chalk-and-board and textbook-based language class.
+The program instead adopts a literature-based approach where students apply each new reading and thinking strategy they learn while practising reading from books of their choice.
+Several of the practices we use can be easily adapted for use in schools, even ones with poor teacher-student ratios.
+They are easy to implement for teachers, suitable for students studying in primary, upper-primary and higher grades, research-proven, and all it requires is time, books and commitment.

 Detailed program notes and evaluation summaries are available here.